 Lengths: 10 weeks (30 learning hours)

-These courses will be taught in a small group.
-Courses have a minimum 7 and maximum 12 students.
-Course fee includes all tuition, access to VLE (virtual learning environment), handouts and any tests/exams, but not a textbook.
+This course will be taught in a small group.
+It requires a minimum of 7 and it can have up to a maximum of 12 students.
+The course fee includes all tuition, access to VLE (virtual learning environment), handouts and any tests/exams, but not a textbook.

-Terms run from October to December 2021, from January to March and April to June 2022.
+The first term ran from October to December 2023 and the second term runs from January to March.
 The full course comprises 60 learning hours.
 Lessons are two hours long and take place once a week.
-When enrolling you are committing to the full 20 weeks.
-There is the option to pay for the full course in one payment or two instalments.
+When enrolling you are committing to the remaining 10 weeks.
 You are welcome to join in the second term of a course if you have previous knowledge and experience of the language.Enrol now

 You have reached the first half of the level B1 or completed the Intermediate (level 3) or you have enough knowledge to be on track with the group.
 You can use the ELP self-assessment grid to judge how competent you are in the language.
 Alternatively, if you require help to assess your level please contact us or come along to one of our drop-in sessions.

 - More complex past structures: understanding and responding to a news report or a short written text in the past

 - Expressing and understanding simple opinions on a variety of contemporary topics

 Any textbook required will be discussed by the tutor at the start of the course.